cloudforet-io/launchpad/README.md

 ```

 ## Install SpaceONE application only (deploy)
-If the kubernetes cluster already exists, only SpaceONE applications can be deployed.
+If you already have a kubernetes cluster, only SpaceONE applications can be deployed.

 ---
 **NOTE**